AN INTERNATIONAL LECTURE SERIES

 - the extent to which public broadcasting, which is a strong sector in Germany, has a special responsibility to ensure the quality of science journalism coverage and the preconditions for doing so (role of public media systems for sustainable science journalism),

-- the potential market-based or otherwise viable monetization options that are open to journalism in a digitally revolutionized and pluralized media environment (e.g., new business and payment models in journalism, role of community building for the creation of new media offerings, non-profit journalism concepts) and what role novel innovations can play in this.
+- the potential market-based or otherwise viable monetisation options that are open to journalism in a digitally revolutionised and pluralised media environment (e.g., new business and payment models in journalism, role of community building for the creation of new media offerings, non-profit journalism concepts) and what role novel innovations can play in this.

 BACKGROUND